CurtisSchneider1/mtgPriceAnalysis/README.md

 3. Open `mtgAnalysis.ipynb` in Jupyter Notebook or JupyterLab.

 ## Example Output
-As of August 26, 20205 - cards on average from MTG's release year, 1993, still hold the most value by over 6 times the next popular year, 2022, mostly due to the 30th anniversary set.
+As of August 26, 2025 - cards on average from MTG's release year, 1993, still hold the most value by over 6 times the next popular year, 2022.

 ## Data Sources
 - cards CSV file